terrier-org/terrier-core/doc/learning.md

     bin/terrier jforests --config-file etc/jforests.properties --cmd=train --ranking --folder var/results/ --train-file var/results/tr.bin --validation-file var/results/va.bin --output-model ensemble.txt
 ```

 Once the learned model (from Jforests, this is an XML file which takes the form of a gradient boosted regression tree) is obtained in `ensemble.txt`, we can use this to apply the learned model.
-The configuration for Terrier is similar to retrieval for the training topics, but we additionally use [JforestsModelMatching](javadoc/org/terrier/matching/JforestsModelMatching.html) for application of the learned model, and output the final results using the default, trec\_eval compatible [TRECDocnoOutputFormat](javadoc/org/terrier/structures/outputformat/TRECDocnoOutputFormat.html):
+The configuration for Terrier is similar to retrieval for the training topics, but we additionally use [JforestsModelMatching](javadoc/org/terrier/matching/JforestsModelMatching.html) for the application of the learned model, and to output the final results using the default, trec\_eval compatible [TRECDocnoOutputFormat](javadoc/org/terrier/structures/outputformat/TRECDocnoOutputFormat.html):

 ```
     bin/terrier batchretrieval -w DPH -t $TE_TOPICS -o te.res -Dtrec.matching=JforestsModelMatching,FatFeaturedScoringMatching,org.terrier.matching.daat.FatFull -Dfat.featured.scoring.matching.features=FILE -Dfat.featured.scoring.matching.features.file=$PWD/etc/features.list -Dfat.matching.learned.jforest.model=$PWD/ensemble.txt -Dfat.matching.learned.jforest.statistics=$PWD/var/results/jforests-feature-stats.txt -Dproximity.dependency.type=SD